longnp54/simgple-account-manager/README.md

 - **Searching**: Look up credentials by entering the service name.
 - **Displaying All Accounts**: List all stored credentials in the current session.

-### User Flow
-1. When launched, the application displays a menu of available options.
-2. The user selects an option by entering a number.
-3. The application prompts for necessary information based on the selected action.
-4. After completing an action, the menu is displayed again for the next operation.
-5. The user can exit the application at any time by selecting the exit option.

 All data is stored in memory using a doubly-linked list structure, allowing for efficient insertion, deletion, and traversal operations.

-## Features

-- Add new account credentials
-- Delete existing accounts
-- Update username and password for existing accounts
-- Search for accounts by service name
-- Display all stored accounts

 ## Project Structure